How to Reset Password Easily

 Step by step guide on how to reset password

-- Find the reset link.
-Go to the login page of the service you’re trying to access.
-Look for “Forgot Password” or “Reset.”
-This is usually located right under the login boxes.
+- Locate the reset option.
+On the login page, look for “Forgot Password” or “Reset Password.”
+This link is usually under the login box.

 - Create a new password.
-Choose a code that is at least 8–12 characters long.
-Mix letters, numbers, and symbols.
-Avoid using your birthday, “123456,” or any word tied to your name.
-A password manager can cut resets by 80% yearly.
+Choose a strong mix of letters, numbers, and symbols.
+Avoid using your birthday or name.
+A password manager can reduce future resets by 80%.

 Common mistakes to avoid